mfranzke/loading-attribute-polyfill/README.md

 ## Demo

-See the polyfill in action either by downloading / forking this repo and have a look at `demo/index.html`, or at the hosted demo: <https://mfranzke.github.io/loading-attribute-polyfill/demo/>
+See the polyfill in action either by downloading / forking this repository and have a look at `demo/index.html`, or at the hosted demo: <https://mfranzke.github.io/loading-attribute-polyfill/demo/>

 ## Further implementations - Kudos for that